Researchers at MIT estimate that commercial buildings account for 20% of all the energy used in the U.S., and as much as 30% of that goes to waste.

 Where Does The Energy Go?

-National averages agree the majority of energy goes towards heating and cooling.
-This holds particularly true in Central Virginia and the Mid-Atlantic Region.
-Lighting, electronic equipment, water usage and heating, refrigeration, cooking and variety of others account for the remaining energy being used in most office buildings.
-Saving a small percent in an area, like climate control, that comprises a large percentage of total energy consumption will usually give you the highest return on investment.
+Saving a small percentage in an area (e.g., climate control) that comprises a large percentage of total energy consumption will usually give you the highest return on investment.
 Saving 35% on lighting is outstanding, but saving 10% on climate control could have a significantly larger impact on the bottom line.

 Tracking Energy Usage